-Major General John J. Pershing, U.S.A., Commander, American Expeditionary Force, to Vice Admiral William S. Sims, Commander, United States Naval Forces Operating in European Waters
+Major General John J. Pershing, Commander, American Expeditionary Forces, to Vice Admiral William S. Sims, Commander, United States Naval Forces Operating in European Waters

 Coppies to C.C. & Admiral Sims.
 Code Cypher.